About

 Current Work:

-Briefly describe one of your more interesting projects or assignments to date:
+One of my more interesting assignments to date:

 Briefly describe a notable memory from your days at Carroll:

 Going through winter workouts and spring practices on the football team during my freshman year is a notable memory.
-I ultimately opted-out of the following season because I would not have played much (if at all) and I needed to buckle down in the classroom or I wasn’t going to make it through the engineering curriculum.
-It was not only a physical challenging but also a difficult maturing process in deciding to not continue the following fall.
+I ultimately opted-out of the following season because I would not have played much (if at all) and I needed to buckle down in the classroom.
+This process was not only physically challenging, but also a difficult maturing process in deciding to give up football.
 I grew a lot during that time and made some great friends in the process.

 A piece of advice for prospective Carroll engineering students: